youtrackdb/youtrackdb/README.md

 ## Easy to install and use

-Yes.
 YouTrackDB is totally written in Java and can run on any platform without configuration and installation.
 The full Server distribution is a few MBs without the demo database.

 ## Skilled team of professionals